mariadb-developers/docker/README.md

 ## Docker-based Development Environment with NodeJS and ExpressJS

-The files are located in [dev-env-node(dev-env-node) and is a variant, not an exact replica, of this excellent blog post here:
+The files are located in [dev-env-node](dev-env-node) and is a variant, not an exact replica, of this excellent blog post here:

 [https://alphonso-javier.medium.com/express-mariadb-with-docker-compose-d1af1dfae985](https://alphonso-javier.medium.com/express-mariadb-with-docker-compose-d1af1dfae985)